|

 -it is an information system, not censorship, meant to

-help parents to make ‘informed decisions’: a tool for parents (and as
+help parents to make ‘informed decisions’: a tool for

 we now

-know also used by adults and children themselves when making choices in
+know also used by adults and children themselves when

 terms